NVIDIA/hpc-container-maker/docs/tutorial.md

 command line arguments could be added to specify the compiler version, compiler suite, Linux distribution, and so on.
 Note it is also possible to tailor the behavior of HPCCM recipes with [user arguments](/docs/recipes.md#userargs).
+Another possible enhancement would be to write the output to a file instead of printing it to standard output.

 ## MPI Bandwidth

 The [MPI
 Bandwidth](https://computing.llnl.gov/tutorials/mpi/samples/C/mpi_bandwidth.c)
-sample program from the Lawrence Livermore National Laboratory (LLNL) will be used as a proxy application to illustrate how one can use HPCCM recipes to create an application container.
+sample program from the Lawrence Livermore National Laboratory (LLNL) will be used as a proxy application to illustrate how to use HPCCM recipes to create application containers.

 The CentOS 7 base image is sufficient for this example.
 The Mellanox OFED user space libraries, a compiler, and MPI library are also